100+ Fun Things to Do With Kids at Home (All Ages)

 48. Create a new dessert recipe as a family.

-49. Put on your bathrobes and play spa day.
+49. Put on bathrobes and play spa day.

-Family spa day at home - relaxing activities for kids
+Family spa day activity for kids at home

 54. Decorate a T-shirt with fabric markers or iron-on designs.

-56. Build a bridge or building with toothpicks or Q-tips.
+56. Build a bridge or building with toothpicks, Q-tips or craft sticks.

 3. Set up a pretend grocery store with empty food containers and a shopping bag.

-4. Stack plastic cups or building blocks to create towers.
+4. Stack plastic cups or blocks to create towers.

-5. Hide small toys around the house for an indoor treasure hunt.
+5. Hide small toys around the room for an indoor treasure hunt.

-6. Dress up in costumes or old clothing for a fun fashion show.
+6. Dress up in costumes or old clothing for a fashion show.

-8. Sort and match colored objects, such as toys or socks – great for learning colors.
+8. Sort and match colored objects, such as toys, socks or blocks.

 9. Freeze colored water in ice cube trays for ice cube painting.